unomaas/jamf-front-end-challenge/README.md

-# Pack Me Up - Ryan's Solo Project
+# Add New User Profile Wizard - Ryan's Front-end Challenge Project

 Thanks for looking into my front-end challenge project, the 'Add New User Profile' wizard!